 General Garrison getting down on his hands and knees to wipe up the blood spilling on the hospital floor.

 Made even worse by the fact that no matter how much he tries to wipe up the blood, all he ends up doing is spreading it around.note This is a rather harsh treatment of Garrison, who actually managed to salvage a terrible situation, and managed to avoid significant casualties to his 120-man team despite the amazingly bad turn of events portrayed in the book and the film.
 In the book, the author specifically goes out of his way to point out that Garrison was not at fault, and most likely saved the entire force with his quick thinking and command judgment.

 The Last Stand of Gordon and Shughart.
 Made even worse by the fact that it turns into a Senseless Sacrifice, as Durant is captured by the Somali militia anyway.

 But ultimately, Durant survived to return home safe and sound.
 If Shughart and Gordon don't volunteer to give themselves up, maybe the Somalis get to Durant before the militia can arrive to "save" him and keep him alive.

 Gets worse when Shughart's parents were present to receive the Medal of Honor.
 The father criticized President Clinton for not doing enough to help the two men survive Somalia.

 Dude, every five-ten minutes after Durant gets captured is a Tear Jerker.

 Captain Steele has a touching moment with Sgt.
 Lorenzo Ruiz in the field hospital after the battle.
-If you miss the very subtle exchange between Steele and the doctor as he approaches, it can hit you like a ton of bricks when Ruiz' name appears among the KIA in the credits.
+Ruiz says, "Do not go back out there without me," and Steele cannot even say anything, so he simply clasps hands with Ruiz.
+If you miss the very subtle exchange between Steele and the doctor as he approaches, it can hit you like a ton of bricks when Ruiz's name appears among the KIA in the credits.